 The economic activities in the Umsobomvu municipal area are dominated by (1) agriculture, (2) community, social and personal services, (3) financial, insurance, real estate and business services.
-These economic subsectors have contributed 50% of the total economic output (at basic prices) in the municipal area in 2020, which is an increase compared to the 46% contribution in 2015, i.e. the economy is becoming less diversified.
+These economic subsectors have contributed about 50% of the total economic output (at basic prices) in the municipal area in 2022.